When does Cheltenham Festival start today?

 ‘The Greatest Show on Turf’ returns to Cheltenham Racecourse across four action-packed days of racing

-Cheltenham Festival is back and looking to build on what was a superb meet 12 months ago when Rachael Blackmore pulled off an astounding win in the Gold Cup.
+Cheltenham Festival is back and looking to build on a fine Champion Day which saw Rachael Blackmore win with Honeysuckle.

-There much more action besides, with 28 races across the four days, providing plenty for fans to enjoy.
+Now for Ladies Day, which offers more excitement at the meet which is known as ‘The Greatest Show on Turf’.

 The British trainers will hope for a better showing this year, having gone down in the Prestbury Cup against their Irish counterparts, who managed 18 victories compared to just 10 for the hosts.